MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-D-Definitions-Classification-Packing-Group-Assignments-Exceptions-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.124.md

 (C) *Type C.* Self-reactive material type C is a self-reactive material which, as packaged for transportation, neither detonates nor deflagrates rapidly and cannot undergo a thermal explosion.

-(D) *Type D.* Self-reactive material type D is a self-reactive material which -
+(D) *Type D.* Self-reactive material type D is a self-reactive material which—

 (*1*) Detonates partially, does not deflagrate rapidly and shows no violent effect when heated under confinement;